morgner/odb17/README.md

 # odb17
 new approach to odb using new cpp features

-this project is in startup phase, naothings to see at the moment
+this project is in startup phase, nothings to see at the moment